Catholic Church Catechism

 ”Reason and sense demand the acceptance of one or the other of these alternatives: either Protestantism and the keeping holy of Saturday, or Catholicity and the keeping holy of Sunday.
 Compromise is impossible.”
 John Cardinal Gibbons, The Catholic Mirror, December 23, 1893.

-The Catholic Church is saying in these references that its successful change of Sabbath observance to Sunday worship is proof that its authority is greater, or “above,” Scripture.
+The Catholic Church is saying in these references that its successful change of seventh day Sabbath (Saturday) observance to the first day of the week (Sunday) worship is proof that its authority is greater, or “above,” Scripture.

 In His service,